Weekly Camps from June 21st through August 13th 2021

-- We will notify public health authorities if any children or staff become diagnosed with COVID so they can help with contact tracing.
+- We will notify public health authorities if anyone gets diagnosed with COVID-19 so they can help with contact tracing.

-- We will check anyone entering the camp area for symptoms, including taking temperature.
+- We will check anyone entering the camp area for symptoms.

-- We will not come into contact or close proximity with any other people outside of our cohort, during the camp day.
+- We will limit contact with any other people outside of our cohort during the camp day.